people-os/team-os-wdyd/README.md

-# TeamOS - What Do You Do?
+# People-ops - What Do You Do?

-### What is TeamOS working on right now?
+### What is People-ops working on right now?

 Check the [`SUMMARY`](./SUMMARY.md) file and find out!
 It will also be published to the `aspect/people-ops` Zulip stream every Monday before the company all hands call.